noura2tarek/Payment_System/README.md

 responsibility principle and interface segregation principle.

 The **Cash Payment Class** implements the Payment class and overrides the payAmount method.
-The payment method prints a simple message of 'Cash payment of <amount> done successfully!'.
+The payAmount method prints a simple message of 'Cash payment of $amount done successfully!'.

 The **Credit Card Payment Class** implements the Payment class and overrides the payAmount method.
-The payment method prints a simple message of 'Payment of $amount using credit card done successfully!'.
+The payAmount method prints a simple message of 'Payment of $amount using credit card done successfully!'.

 So, the two classes applies liskov substitution principle.